Canadian man admits sending 'suicide packets' globally; families demand answers on prosecution

 What each outlet emphasizes

-- The Guardian: focusing on families asking how it was 'too easy' and the Canadian man admitting to sending 'suicide packets'
+- The Guardian: reports on the UK's anger at the decision not to prosecute, families asking how Law enabled so many suicides, and the man admitting to sending packets.